Senaraufi/SofwareEngineering-Project/README.md

 ## Contribution Statement

-I, [YOUR NAME], declare that all work presented in this project is my own original work, except where clearly acknowledged.
+We, Sena Raufi, Pixie Grogan, and Ojal Rakwal declare that all work presented in this project is our own original work, except where clearly acknowledged.
 Third-party assets and code references have been properly cited in the References section above.

 The following components were developed entirely by me:
 - Database design and implementation